MacPaw/symfony-otel-bundle/docs/recipe.md

 - Does the recipe force a transport?
 No. It only suggests env vars; the OpenTelemetry SDK reads whatever `OTEL_*` vars you set.
 - Will it flush on each request?
 No. Defaults keep `force_flush_on_terminate: false` to preserve async export.
-- Can I customize the health route?
-Yes.
-Change `config/routes/otel_health.yaml` or remove it.